Learn To Row

 How do you teach me?

 We start in the gym on the rowing machine.
-You will then progress to the rowing tank (and indoor pool that simulates rowing on the water).
+You will then progress to the rowing tank.
 When we feel that you are ready you will progress to rowing a boat on the water.
 Due to the inherent instability of rowing boats you will not progress until the coach feels you are ready and it is safe to do so.

 What should I wear?

-It is sad to say rowers are all about the Lycra.
-Not because we are vain but because loose clothes can get trapped and tangled in the equipment.
+It is sad to say it, but rowers are all about the lycra.
+Not because we’re vain, but because loose clothes can get trapped and tangled in the equipment.

-• For rowing on the water you will need old trainers, wet-shoes, Crocs or strapped sandals (not flip-flops or Wellingtons) to wear as you will have to wade into the river to put the boat in and more close-fitting gym clothes.
+• For rowing on the water you will need close-fitting gym clothes and old trainers, wet-shoes, crocs or strapped sandals (not flip-flops or wellingtons) to wear as you will have to wade into the river to put the boat in

 • A close fitting wind/ waterproof top layer is also needed in the winter months.